Intervue/Data-structures-algorithms-for-interviews/README.md

 - If element in an array is to be found, and length is known apply binary search.
 Will complete the search in O(logn) times.
 If binary search cant be applied look in sizes of k at a time to limit the search set.
 - We cannot find time complexity of something whose input size is unknown.

+# General hash functions
+- take mod with number of elements present

 #Topic0: Programming Questions

 TODO: